sourcegraph/about/content/blogposts/2024/gp-understanding-generator-functions-in-python-with-cody.md

 This approach is memory-efficient because it reads the file line by line, only loading one line into memory at a time instead of simultaneously loading the entire file into memory.
 This is particularly useful when working with large files that may not fit in available memory.

-Note that the** ‘chunk’** yielded by the generator function is a bytes object, so you may need to decode it to a string if you're working with text data.
-Additionally, you can adjust the chunk_size parameter to manage the trade-off between memory usage and performance based on your specific requirements.
+Note that the `chunk` yielded by the generator function is a bytes object, so you may need to decode it to a string if you're working with text data.
+Additionally, you can adjust the `chunk_size` parameter to manage the trade-off between memory usage and performance based on your specific requirements.

 Cody AI's code search capabilities are a powerful tool for learning and understanding Python programming concepts.